SwedbankPay/developer.swedbankpay.com/checkout-v3/starter/seamless-view.md

 ![screenshot of the seamless view checkin when entering details][checkin-enter-details-mixed]

-After checking in, the payer's contact details and shipping address are shown for mixed goods. can now perform the `GET` on the payment order and display the available delivery option(s) to the payer.
+After checking in, the payer's contact details and shipping address are shown for mixed goods.
+You can now perform the `GET` on the payment order and display the available delivery option(s) to the payer.

 You are in charge of how the delivery options are displayed.
 This is how they appear in our demoshop.